VeldsparCrypto/Veldspar/README.md

 Because ORE can be mined forever, hash rate will be spread across the entire block chain not just used to crack a single block.
 Miners may wish to mine only a single block of ORE for many months, trying to find the highest possible value token they can, before moving onto a new one.

-Tokens are defined as an address which describes the ore they were found in and a reproducible path to the discovery of the pattern.
-Once the token has been found, it is submitted to the network with the miners’ details and an agreed timestamp (by consensus), if that miner was the first to find that token then it is written into the ledger, and that token is created, and its journey starts.
+Tokens are defined as addresses describing the ore they were found in, and a reproducible path to the discovery of the pattern.
+Once a token has been found, it is submitted to the network with the miners’ details and an agreed timestamp (by consensus).
+If that miner was the first to find that token then it is written into the ledger, and that token is created, and its journey starts.

 The block chain itself is signed/sealed on a fixed time basis, so every X seconds the nominated node will validate all of the outstanding transactions, sign them and enter them into the chain.
 The next node is nominated (with failovers), based on a lottery.
 The entrants are all the miners who have found tokens within the last X seconds, weighted by the value of tokens found.
 When nominated, they get to validate the next block, and if it is due, they also create the next ORE block as well.